This document is relevant for: Inf2

 Which AWS chips does NKI support?#

-Which hardware engines are supported?#
+Which compute engines are supported?#

 What ML Frameworks support NKI kernels?#